chobbledotcom/noktorum/src/frequently-asked-questions.md

 *How old do I have to be to get a tattoo?* I will not tattoo anyone under the age of 18 years.

-8Sprechen Sie Deutsche?* Ein Bissen, aber nicht sehr gut.
+*Sprechen Sie Deutsche?* Ein Bissen, aber nicht sehr gut.
 Ich bin in Schule und mochte mehr lernen.
 Bitte haben sie geduld mit mir!

 *Do you do cover-ups / tattoo over scars?* Yes.
 However this all depends on the detail of the cover-up and severity of the scarring.
 Feel free to get in contact and we can take a look.